If you don’t live near us, why you might want to drive a little farther to become our patient.

 You’ll be discussing intimate, personal issues about your health with your OB/GYN.
-At our practice, those conversations can start with pediatric and adolescent gynecology, continue through the reproductive years and childbirth, and beyond menopause.
-That OB/GYN near me should be someone you feel comfortable with.
+At our practice, those conversations can start with pediatric and adolescent gynecology, continue through the reproductive years, and beyond menopause.
+Your OB/GYN needs to be someone you feel comfortable with.

 You should also have confidence in her or his medical skills.
-Most hospital-based and larger OB/GYN practices are staffed by board-certified physicians who have done fellowships and have areas of expertise.
-Many of our OB/GYNs also have teaching experience at the CU School of Medicine.
+Most hospital-based and larger OB/GYN practices are staffed by board-certified physicians and have areas of expertise.
+ALL of our OB/GYNs also have teaching experience at the CU School of Medicine.

 A compelling argument

-Research shows that patients who have confidence in their physician and who like him or her have better health outcomes.
-And that’s what we all strive for at CU OB/GYN & Family Planning – happy and healthy patients.
+Research shows that patients who have confidence in their physician and a good relationship have better health outcomes.
+That’s what we all strive for at CU OB/GYN & Family Planning – happy and healthy patients